tmds/Tmds.DBus/README.md

 /org/freedesktop/NetworkManager : org.freedesktop.NetworkManager
 ```

-These command show us that the `org.freedesktop.NetworkManager` services is on the `system` bus
+These command show us that the `org.freedesktop.NetworkManager` service is on the `system` bus
 and has an entry point object at `/org/freedesktop/NetworkManager` which implements `org.freedesktop.NetworkManager`.

-Now we'll invoke the `codegen` command to generate the C# interfaces implemented by the NetworkManager service.
+Now we'll invoke the `codegen` command to generate C# interfaces for the NetworkManager service.

 ```
 $ dotnet dbus codegen --bus system --service org.freedesktop.NetworkManager